 In addition to the appointed members of the SSAC, there are three SSAC Support Staff who are paid employees of ICANN.
-These staff include the Sr. Director of Policy Development Support, a Technical and Policy Specialist, and a Senior Technical Analyst.
-17 Their role is to assist in the production of SSAC work product and to serve on the Administrative Committee.
+These staff include the Sr. Director of Policy Development Support, a Technical and Policy Specialist, and a Senior Technical Analyst.19 Their role is to assist in the production of SSAC work product and to serve on the Administrative Committee.

-C. Independent Review of the SSAC
+III.
+Methodology of the Independent Review of the SSAC

-1. Scope of Review
+A. Scope of Review

-The ICANN Bylaws require that the SSAC be independently reviewed at least once every five years.
-18 In accordance with this requirement, our review includes:
+The ICANN Bylaws require that the SSAC be independently reviewed at least once every five years.20 In accordance with this requirement, our review includes: